-Article 6.10.9.1 stipulates that the transverse stiffener spacing for interior panels without a longitudinal stiffener shall not exceed 3D = 3(87.0) = 261.0 inches.
-For the first panel to the right of the first interior support, assume a transverse spacing of $d_o = 17.75$ feet = 213.0 inches, which is the distance from the interior support to the first top lateral strut location in Span 2, and one-half of the internal cross-frame spacing.
+Article 6.10.9.1 stipulates that the transverse stiffener spacing for interior panels without a longitudinal stiffener is not to exceed 3D = 3(87.0) = 261.0 inches.
+For the first panel to the right of the first interior support, assume a transverse spacing of $d_0 = 17.75$ feet = 213.0 inches, which is the distance from the interior support to the first top lateral strut location in Span 2, and one-half of the internal cross-frame spacing.